aws-samples/nextcloud-server/README.md

 ## Using Nextcloud

 ### Sending email
 Nextcloud supports [email server](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/email_configuration.html) for password reset and activity notifications.
-You can configure Nextcloud to use [external SMTP server](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/email_configuration.html#configuring-an-smtp-server) or [sendmail](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/email_configuration.html#configuring-sendmail-qmail).
+You can configure Nextcloud to use [external SMTP server](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/email_configuration.html#configuring-an-smtp-server) (e.g. [Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/send-email-smtp.html)), or [sendmail](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/email_configuration.html#configuring-sendmail-qmail).

 When configuring external SMTP server, use 465, 587 or supported port number that is not 25.
 Amazon EC2 [restricts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html#port-25-throttle) email sending using port 25 on all instances by default.
 You can request that this restriction be removed if you are using port 25 for external SMTP server or sendmail.
 Refer to [How do I remove the restriction on port 25 from my Amazon EC2 instance or Lambda function?](https://repost.aws/knowledge-center/ec2-port-25-throttle) for more information.